AlanTeoYueYang/PPI-Network-Analysis/README.md

 - confidence scores --> weights of edges

 ## Running the algorithm
-The algorithm has to be run on the command line.
+The algorithm has to be run on the command line using the run.py file.
 The arguments are as follows:

 **positional arguments**: